-Let’s digg a little bit more into the the attic black mold and why is it growing in your attic.
+Let’s dig a little bit more into the attic black mold and why is it growing in your attic.
 There are actually several different reasons that might be responsible for the attic mold to appear under the house roof… and sometimes compromise your real estate transaction.

 That is why attic evaluation (and attic black mold treatment if you’re out of luck) are such an important component of house maintenance, and should be performed before even putting your house on the market, and on regular basis.

 Why is attic black mold growing under your roof?